rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> pq.updateQuantiles(newActions,historySize=None)
     >>> pq.showHTMLLimitingQuantiles(Transposed=True)

+The constructor parameter *numberOfBins* (see Line 8 above), choosing the wished number of quantile frequencies, may be either 'quartiles', 'quintiles' (5 bins), 'deciles' (10 bins) , 'dodeciles' (20 bins) or any other integer number of quantile bins.
+The quantile bins may be either **lower closed** (default) or **upper-closed**.

+We use a random generator for new decision actions based on a given random performance tableau model (see Line 24-27 and the :py:mod:`randomPerfTabs` module).

-Parameter *historySize* of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to balance the new observations against the historical data.
+Parameter *historySize* (see line 29) of the :py:meth:`performanceQuantiles.PerformanceQuantiles.updateQuantiles` method allows to **balance the new observations against the historical data**.
 With *historySize = None* (the default setting), the balance in the example above is 1000/1100 (91%, weight of historical data) against 100/1100 (9%, weight of the new incoming observations).
 Putting *historySize = 0*, for instance, will ignore all historical data (0/100 against 100/100) and restart building the quantile norms.

 .. image:: examplePerfQuantiles.png
     :alt: Example limiting quantiles html show method